Request Information About the Program

 Six weeks before the thesis defense

-Last possible date for the director to submit the thesis to the Literature and Philosophy Department office, which distributes it to the readers.
+The director should submit the thesis to the committee readers.
 The readers must be allowed at least two weeks to critique and return the thesis to the major professor, who will then sit down with the student to discuss the called-for changes, or suggestions for revision.
 These may be substantive or minor.
 The student will make the revisions.
 When these are completed, the director and student will meet again to discuss whether they have been satisfactorily implemented.

 Two weeks before the thesis defense

-The director submits the thesis to the Literature and Philosophy Department office.
-The main office distributes copies of the thesis to the other readers and schedules a date for the defense (orals) that is agreeable to all parties.
+The director submits the thesis to committee readers.
+The main office schedules a date for the defense (orals) that is agreeable to all parties.

 One week prior to the deadline to submit electronic theses to the College of Graduate Studies for final format review